kgrid/kgrid-cli/README.md

 To list available templates, use option `-t`

-To list the knowledge object project directory, use option `-f`
+To list  the knowledge objects on the shelf, use option `-s`

-To list  the knowledge object on the shelf, use option `-s`
+To View a knowledge object on the shelf, use option `--ko <arkid>`

 ### Extract a legacy knowledge object